 How to use a lawn scarifier

-So now you know what a lawn scarifier actually is, let’s take a look at some top tips on how to get the best out of your new garden tool.
+Let’s take a look at some of David’s top tips on how to get the best out of your new garden tool.

-A few weeks before you intend to use a lawn scarifier, inspect your lawn for any live moss or debris.
-You need to get rid of this before you do anything else.
+A few weeks before you plant on using your lawn scarifier, inspect your lawn for any live moss.
+You’ll need to get rid of this before you do anything else.
 Using a good moss killer, spread this over your lawn as per the instructions.
-This is a very important step as you don’t want to be spreading the airborne spores of living moss all over the garden with your scarifier, encouraging a moss epidemic!
+This is a very important step as you don’t want to be spreading the airborne spores of living moss all over the garden with your scarifier, which could make it worse!

 Once you are sure that the moss has died (it should look black or brown and dry) mow your lawn on a dry day, with the mower on a low setting.
-Doing this before using the lawn scarifier will mean that you can collect the cut grass simultaneously at the end of your job, before it has time to do any harm.
+This will make it easier for the scarifier to get through to the soil.

 Start with the lawn scarifier on a high setting and go over the surface a couple of times.
-Then repeat the process at angles but reduce the severity of the settings on each pass.
+Then repeat the process at angles but lower the settings on each pass.

-As an optional extra you could choose to add some more grass seed at the end of the process, a great idea if your lawn is looking tired.
+It’s a great idea to add some more grass seed at the end of scarifying, especially if your lawn is looking a bit tired.
 You should then cover the seed with a mixture of some fine compost and sharp sand to protect them while they germinate.
-This technique is often referred to as ‘over seeding’.
-With a little TLC your grass will be looking as good as new in a week or so.
+This technique is often referred to as ‘overseeding’.
+With a little TLC, your lawn will be looking as good as new in a week or so.

 When to use a lawn scarifier